What emotional reactions appear immediately after the diagnosis of T1D?

 In the first hours and days after diagnosis, your mind goes through a cascade of intense reactions.
 The most frequent are shock, disbelief, fear, sadness, anger and a strong sense of being overwhelmed.
 Many people describe a state of emotional numbness, in which the information received from the doctor seems unreal or impossible.
 Confusion related to the large amount of information adds to the emotional load of the newly received diagnosis.
 These reactions are the normal response of the brain to a major piece of news that completely changes your daily routine [1].

-In addition to the obvious emotions, physical reactions can also appear: extreme fatigue, sleep disturbances, lack of appetite and difficulty concentrating.
-Many patients with diabetes report that in the first week after onset they have rapid swings between hope and despair, between acceptance and denial.
+In addition to the obvious emotions, physical reactions can also occur: extreme fatigue, sleep disturbances, lack of appetite and difficulty concentrating.
+Many people with type 1 diabetes report that in the first week after onset they have rapid swings between hope and despair, between acceptance and denial.
 These oscillations do not reflect a weakness of character, but the process by which your brain tries to integrate a new medical reality.
 The medical team will try to offer you psychosocial support from the very moment of diagnosis, not just technical information.
-Listen to your doctor!
-[2]
+Listen to your doctor [2]!

 Is it normal to feel shock, denial or anger after receiving the diagnosis?